-If you ask many people what a plumbing fixture is and they probably reply faucet.
-In fact prior to researching this article, I thought that too!
+If you ask any person what a plumbing fixture is, they will probably reply, faucet.
+In fact, prior to researching this article, I thought that too!
 However, imagine my surprise when I discover that in general plumbing terms, a plumbing fixture can be any device that is connected to a plumbing system and interacts with water (whether it be delivering the water or draining it).

-..that in Waverly, North Dakota it is illegal for Horses to sleep in bathtubs?
+- In Waverly, North Dakota, it is illegal for horses to sleep in bathtubs.

-...that the Titanic had Turkish baths and electric baths?
+- The Titanic had Turkish baths and electric baths.

 Most modern baths have overflows, drains and faucets (taps) that assist in the delivery and draining of water – in days gone by, water was often heated in a kitchen and placed in the bath using buckets.
-As manufacturing techniques have advanced, the number and variety of tubs available has increase.
-The most common bath tubs are:
+As manufacturing techniques have advanced, the number and variety of tubs available have increased.
+The most common bathtubs are:

 Sinks often become clogged due to debris, soap and gunk that gets trapped in the piping; often you can clear the clog yourself (see How to unclog a bathroom sink) although in extreme cases you may have to call in a professional plumber.
 Sinks come in many shapes and varieties.
 The most common sinks are:

-- Solid surface sinks– modern methods allow sinks to be made in the same material as the countertop and glued underneath, providing a seamless connect between top and sink; some of these come in stainless steel and these are welded in place.
+- Solid surface sinks: Modern methods allow sinks to be made in the same material as the countertop and glued underneath, providing a seamless connection between top and sink; some of these come in stainless steel and these are welded in place.

-- Stand-alone sink – these sinks are finished on all sides and usually the sink is mounted on a ‘leg’ or piece of furniture.
-These are the most adaptable sinks and allow for a huge variety of design.
+- Stand-alone sink: These sinks are finished on all sides and usually the sink is mounted on a ‘leg’ or piece of furniture.
+These are the most adaptable sinks and allow for a huge variety of designs.
 Often they do not provide any under-the-sink storage.
 From my experience these are often harder to maintain (especially removing clogs) as the plumbing is often housed in a very small ‘leg’ and you essentially have to take the whole sink apart to get to the plumbing.

-I am not a prude and will use public conveniences when I need to.
-Once, while in France, I felt the need to pee so looked for the public convenience.
-Scanning around I saw a bustop and a few stores.
+I'm not a prude: I'll use public conveniences when I need to.
+Once, while in France, I felt the need to pee so looked for public convenience.
+Scanning around I saw a bus stop and a few stores.
 Hang on, as I looked back I realized it wasn't a bus stop but was actually a public toilet.

-Even stranger, as I peed a cleaning lady came in and started cleaning the toilets— she said 'Excusez moi' as she went passed me to the next Urinal!
+Even stranger, as I peed, a cleaning lady came in and started cleaning the toilets— she said 'Excusez moi' as she went past me to the next urinal!